bmoren/node-omxplayer-sync/README.md

 ## synchronized looping video for raspberry pi &amp; omxplayer!

+node-omxplayer-sync utilizes a socket.io connection between and broadcaster and many listener raspberry pis provided to synchronized playback.
+The broadcaster sends out a notification to all listeners when its video has looped.
+This resets all listeners (including itself) to the start of the loop playback.
+All listeners synchronize on one full playback loop of the main broadcaster and will continually attempt to re-sync each time the main broadcaster's file loops.

-to install for deployment:
+### to install for deployment:

-- `git clone` this repository to ~/ on your raspberry pi
+- `git clone` this repository to `~/` on your raspberry pi
+- `cd ~/node-omxplayer-sync`
 - `chmod +x install.sh`
+- `./install.sh`
-- configure the IP's of all raspberry pis, dive into the .js files and adjust the socket.io IP assignments.
+- configure the ip address of one of the raspberry pis to act as the main broadcaster with a [Static IP](https://pihw.wordpress.com/guides/direct-network-connection/in-a-nut-shell-direct-network-connection/) of `192.168.0.99`, or dive into the omx-sync.js file and adjust the socket.io IP assignment manually to whatever you like.

-  - at the moment you must manually point to the IP address of the broadcaster from the omx-sync-listen.js, It's a good idea to give at least your broadcaster a [Static IP](https://pihw.wordpress.com/guides/direct-network-connection/in-a-nut-shell-direct-network-connection/) so that this never changes.
-Its on the roadmap to make this a smoother/simpler process, if you have ideas, drop a line in the issues tab with a suggestion, Ideally this would be able to scan for the broadcaster and connect to it.

-- `node omx-sync-broadcast.js path/to/video.mp4` on the main broadcast pi
+- `node omx-sync.js path/to/video.mp4` on each pi
-- `node omx-sync-listen.js path/to/video.mp4` on all other pis

 --------------------------------------------------------------------------------

+### auto-run on startup

+coming soon!

 ### Tested on

 Node V 5.6.0

-omxplayer<br>Build date: Sat, 02 Jan 2016 13:46:33 +0000<br>Version   : f544084 [master]
+omxplayer<br>Version   : f544084 [master]

 RASPBIAN JESSIE LITE<br>Release date:2016-02-09<br>Kernel version:4.1